 Patents Galore in the Decade of the 90’s

 The research supporting the claims for Beta-1,3-glucan as an immune system activator has been building steadily with multiple patents filed in the 1990’s by researchers, including Dr. S. Jamas, Dr. D. Easson and Dr. Gary Ostroff, in association with Alpha Beta Technology in attempting to obtain approval for a post operative PPG soluble beta glucan pharmaceutical.
 While Alpha Beta Technology did not obtain approval in Phase III of the process, much beneficial research was performed during the period by the public corporation.

 Several patents associated with the production process of beta glucan and skin care were obtained by Byron Donzis during this period, with a maze of legal entanglements clouding these patents throughout the last decade.
 Dr. Leonid Ber additionally performed meaningful research during this period involving beta glucan with vitamin C. The immense research findings confirm beta-1,3-glucan produces its multiple broad-scale immune effects by being a nonspecific immune potentiator and modulator.
 Being a nonspecific immune potentiator, modulator and normalizer means yeast derived isolate beta glucan causes a response capable of being directed to kill many conditions and pathogens.

 Beta Glucan Research in the Now

-Major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. .
-The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-3 microns in size and in dosages of 3 – 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.
+Major medical school research has been performed at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. .
+The first of multiple patents pending or issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-4 microns in size and in dosages of 3 – 250 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.